5 Star Residential and Commercial Roofing

 Shingle Blow-Off Damage

-- • Corner and edge shingles most vulnerable
+- • Corner and rake-edge shingles fail before field shingles

-- • Progressive failure from small lifts to complete loss
+- • Progressive lift from one broken seal to whole-slope loss

-- • Ridge caps blown off in sustained winds
+- • Ridge cap and hip cap shingles blow off in sustained gusts

-- • Starter strip failures at roof eaves
+- • Starter strip failures expose the eave to wind-driven rain

 Edge Lifting & Curling